ferrannl/elegant-barbershop/README.md

 ---

-## About Mein Lager
+## About Elegant Barbershop

-**Mein Lager** specializes in secure storage solutions tailored to individual and business needs.
+**Elegant Barbershop** is located at *Hinthamerstraat 138, 5211 MT, ’s-Hertogenbosch*.
+We specialize in modern and classic haircuts, beard styling, skin fades, and traditional hot towel shaves.
-Our mission is to provide seamless and efficient storage services to our customers.
+Our mission is to create a chill vibe with professional service and high-quality care.

-Visit the live site: [Mein Lager](https://ferrannl.github.io/meinlager/index.html)
+Visit the live site: [Elegant Barbershop](https://ferrannl.github.io/elegantbarbers/index.html)

 ---

 ## Features

-- **Responsive Design**: Optimized for viewing on all devices, including mobile, tablet, and desktop.
+- **Responsive Design**: Works beautifully on all devices — mobile, tablet, and desktop.
-- **Intuitive Navigation**: Easy-to-use interface for quick access to company information and services.
+- **Multi-language Support**: Available in Dutch, English, Polish, and Arabic.
-- **Service Overview**: Detailed descriptions of what Mein Lager offers.
+- **Services Overview**: Clear descriptions of our haircut, beard, and shaving services.
-- **Contact Section**: A straightforward way for users to get in touch with the company.
+- **Contact & Booking**: Easy ways to get in touch or book an appointment via WhatsApp or phone.
+- **Location Map**: Embedded Google Maps to help customers find us easily.

 ---